svelteuidev/svelteui/apps/docs/src/pages/core/anchor.md

 ## Usage

 Anchor is a wrapper around the [Text](core/text.md) component that uses `a` as the root of the element.
 It supports the same props as the `Text` component.
+If the link is to be opened in another tab, the prop `external` must be set to `true`.

 <Demo demo={AnchorDemos.usage} />

 ## Usage with svelte-routing and other libraries

+It's possible to change the root of the component to use another, for example by using a Link component of a routing library.
+To do that, it's necessary to pass that component to the prop `root`.

 [svelte routing](https://github.com/EmilTholin/svelte-routing#readme)